ARMmbed/mbed-client-example-6lowpan/README.md

 2. Use a micro-USB cable to connect the mbed 6LoWPAN Gateway router to your computer.
 The computer will list the router as removable storage.

 3. The firmware for the Gateway is located in the `GW_Binary` folder in the root of this example.
-You should select the binary matching your application bootstrap mode:
+You should select the binary matching your application bootstrap mode.
+Note that you can also run [FRDM-K64F Border Router](https://github.com/ARMmbed/k64f-border-router) as a gateway on a FRDM-K64F board.

 	* For **6LoWPAN ND** bootstrap, use `gateway6LoWPANDynamic.bin`.
 	* For **Thread** bootstrap, use `gatewayThreadDynamic.bin`.